AdobeDocs/experience-manager-65.en/help/assets/workfront-connector-configure.md

    * Task custom form fields
    * Project Overview fields (ID, Name, Description, or Reference Number)

-1. In the case where the Workfront field selected in Workfront Custom Form Field is a Workfront User type-ahead field, it will be necessary to specify which Workfront User field you wish to map.
-To do so, check Get value from Workfront referenced object field and then specify the name of the Workfront User Custom Form Field from which to retrieve the value to be mapped.
+1. In the case where the [!DNL Workfront] field selected in [!UICONTROL Workfront Custom Form Field] is a Workfront User type-ahead field, it will be necessary to specify which Workfront User field you wish to map.
+To do so, check Get value from Workfront referenced object field and then specify the name of the [!UICONTROL Workfront User Custom Form Field] from which to retrieve the value to be mapped.

    ![metadata mapping configuration](/help/assets/assets/wf-metadata-mapping-config1.png)